Comparing Inuvo (INUV) and Its Peers

 |Inuvo Competitors

-This is a summary of current ratings and price targets for Inuvo and its rivals, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and price targets for Inuvo and its peers, as reported by MarketBeat.

 |Sell Ratings